neerb/Multi-RESTful-API-Chat-bot/README.md

 This is a project for CS2336 with Professor Khan.

- * Created by Nathan Breen(GitHub: neerb)
+Created by Nathan Breen(GitHub: neerb)

- * BreenBot
+BreenBot

- * Server-side web-based client chat bot utilizing several information accessing APIs.

- * APIs Accessed:
+APIs Accessed:
  * 	-Twitter
  * 	-OpenWeather
  * 	-ZipcodeAPI